bmc-labs/runrs/glrcfg/README.md

 ## Usage

-Well, `cargo add glrcfg` and you're good to go.
+Run `cargo add glrcfg` and you're good to go.
 There's docs and there's [the official GitLab docs for the format](https://docs.gitlab.com/runner/configuration/advanced-configuration.html) - we keep all terminology and defaults exactly as they are there.

+Take a look at the `glrcfg` crate's documentation for details on how to use it, specifically its feature flags.
+There is a `tracing` feature which turns on some logging via `tracing`, and an `sqlx` feature which implements the [SQLx traits](https://docs.rs/sqlx/latest/sqlx/#traits) `sqlx::Type`, `sqlx::Encode` and `sqlx::Decode` traits for our types so you use them as database fields.

 ### A word on ergonomics